2020 is a year for the history books, no doubt. I hope you’re keeping safe wherever you are in the world.

 Until next week!

 Ps.
-I was talking to a mentor recently and he told me those in his generation do not like to share their investment lessons openly.
+I was talking to a mentor recently and he told me his peers do typically share investment lessons openly.
 He said he was glad my generation was different.
 I am glad too!
 I share my lessons openly so we can all grow in wealth together.
 I’ll keep investing and I’ll keep sharing.